fourcodes-org/proof-of-concepts/aws/aws-lambda-pgp-event/pgp-key-and-sftp-key-genaration.md

-# README

-This README file provides instructions on generating SFTP and PGP keys and converting them into base64-encoded format for storage in a secret manager.
+This file provides instructions on generating SFTP and PGP keys and converting them into base64-encoded format for storage in a secret manager.
 Follow the steps outlined below to ensure the security and proper handling of keys.

-## SFTP Private Key Generation and Conversion
+SFTP Private Key Generation and Conversion

 1. Create the SFTP private key on a Linux machine using the following command:
    ```